jsingh811/pyAudioProcessing/README.md

 ### Examples

 Code example of using `gfcc,spectral,chroma` feature and `svm` classifier.
 Sample data can be found [here](https://github.com/jsingh811/pyAudioProcessing/tree/master/data_samples).

+There are 2 ways to pass the training data in.

+1. Using locations of files in a dictionary format as the input `file_names`.

+2. Passing in a 	`folder_path` containing sub-folders and audio.
 Please refer to the section on [Training and Testing Data structuring](https://github.com/jsingh811/pyAudioProcessing#training-and-testing-data-structuring) to use your own data instead.

 ```
 from pyAudioProcessing.run_classification import  classify, train